lockss/lockss-rtd-manual/docs/installing/downloading.rst

          wget -qO- https://lockss.org/downloader | sh -s -

-This will download the LOCKSS Installer into the :ref:`default-lockss-installer-directory`.
+This will download the LOCKSS Installer into the :ref:`Default LOCKSS Installer Directory`.

 .. tip::